Documentation

 flag.

-- The API uses a proprietary datacenter/hosting detection algorithm.
+- The API employs a proprietary datacenter/hosting detection algorithm.
 Accurate hosting detection is

-essentially achieved by aggregating data from many different sources:
+achieved by aggregating data from many different sources, including:

-- Manually labelling organizations as hosting providers (not efficient)
+- Manually labeling organizations as hosting providers (inefficient)

-- Automatically labelling organizations as hosting providers based on the organization name,
+- Automatically labeling organizations as hosting providers based on the organization name, domain,

-organization domain, organization website with HTML text and HTML meta tags (efficient, but a lot of
+website content, and HTML meta tags (efficient, but with a high rate of false positives and requiring

-- Using self-published IP ranges from large cloud providers such as:
+- Using self-published IP ranges from major cloud providers such as:

-- Considering open source projects that try to find hosting IP addresses such as github.com/client9/ipcat, github.com/Umkus/ip-index or https://github.com/X4BNet/lists_vpn
+- Considering open-source projects that identify hosting IP addresses, such as github.com/client9/ipcat, github.com/Umkus/ip-index, or github.com/X4BNet/lists_vpn

-- The API uses IP threat data from various public honeypots including proxy and VPN data from proxydetect.live
+- The API leverages IP threat data from various public honeypots and its own honeypot server network.

 geofeed